ehj37/Web-Dev-Projects/COMC Chrome Extension/README.md

 Select this folder.

-And voila!
+Voila!
 Go to the COMC inventory manager to find a helpful new button!

+To remove this extension go to chrome://extensions/ and either remove it or press the button in the lower right-hand corner.